manzt/juv/README.md

 ```

 Four lines of code, where a few things can go wrong. _What version of Python?_
-_What package version(s)?_ _What if we forget to activate the virtual
+_What package version(s)?_ _What if we forget to activate the environment?_
-environment?_

-The gold standard for a "getting started" guide is a **single command** (i.e,
+The gold standard for "getting started" is a **single command** (i.e, no
-no guide).
+guide).

 ```sh
 <magic tool> run notebook.ipynb
 ```

-However, this gold standard has long been out of reach for Jupyter notebooks.
+However, this ideal has remained elusive for Jupyter notebooks.
 Why?

-First, **virtual environments are a leaky abstraction** and deeply ingrained in
+- **Virtual environments are a leaky abstraction** deeply ingrained in the
-the Python psyche: _create_, _activate_, _install_, _run_.
-Their historical
+Python psyche: _create_, _activate_, _install_, _run_.
+Their historical "cost"
-"cost" has forced us to treat them as entities that must be managed explicitly.
+has forced us to treat them as entities that must be managed explicitly.
+In
-In fact, an entire ecosystem of tooling and best practices are oriented around
+fact, an entire ecosystem of tooling and best practices are oriented around
-supporting long-lived environments, rather than something more ephemeral.
-End
+long-lived environments, rather than something more ephemeral.
+End users
-users separately _create_ and then _mutate_ virtual environments with low-level
+separately _create_ and then _mutate_ virtual environments with low-level tools
-tools like `pip`.
-The manual nature and overhead of these steps encourages
+like `pip`.
+The manual nature and overhead of these steps encourages sharing
-sharing environments across projects.
+environments across projects - a nightmare for reproducibility.

-Second, **only Python packages could historically specify their dependencies**.
+- **Only Python packages could historically specify their dependencies**.
+Data
-Lots of data science code lives in notebooks, not packages, and there has not
+science code often lives in notebooks rather than packages, with no way to
-been a way to specify dependencies for standalone scripts without external
+specify dependencies for standalone scripts without external files like
-files (e.g., `requirements.txt`).
+`requirements.txt`.

 *Aligning of the stars*

 Two key ideas have changed my perspective on this problem and inspired **juv**:

 - **Virtual environments are now "cheap"**.
-If you'd asked me a year ago, I
-would have said virtual environments were a necessary evil.
+A year ago, they were a necessary
-[uv](https://peps.python.org/pep-0723/) is such a departure from the status quo
+evil. [uv](https://peps.python.org/pep-0723/) is such a departure from the
-that it forces us to rethink best practices.
-Environments are now created
+status quo that it forces us to rethink best practices.
+Environments are now
-faster than JupyterLab starts - why keep them around at all?
+created faster than JupyterLab starts - why keep them around at all?

 - **PEP 723**.
 [Inline script metadata](https://peps.python.org/pep-0723/)
-introduces a standard way to specify dependencies in standalone Python scripts.
+introduces a standard for specifying dependencies for standalone Python
-A single file can now contain everything needed to run it, without relying on
+scripts.
+A single file can now contain everything needed to run it, without
-external files like `requirements.txt` or `pyproject.toml`.
+relying on external files like `requirements.txt` or `pyproject.toml`.

 So, what if: